Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 Designing Safe Code Using Type Checking

-By combining with type-checking tools (such as mypy), you can improve the safety of production code.
+Combined with type checking tools (like mypy), you can enhance the safety of practical code.

-Use Optional to indicate that the argument allows None.
-Example:
+Use Optional to explicitly allow an argument to be None.

 from typing import Optional